bishwaG/Nextpie/docs/nextflow-workflow.md

 -rw-r--r-- 1 user user 1.2M Mar  2 15:27 SRR2121688_S2_R2_001.fastq.gz
 ```

-### Step 4: Run the workflow
+### ✅ Step 3: Run the workflow

 Please run the following command to run the pipeline.
-Make sure that your located at `$HOME/nextpie/example-workflow/test-runs`.
-Nextflow binary is located inside `example-workflow/bin`
+Ensure that you are located at `$HOME/nextpie/example-workflow/test-runs`.
+The Nextflow binary is located inside `example-workflow/bin`.

-> NOTE: before running the pipelien make sure that Nextpie is running under `http://localhost:5000`.
-For simplicity you can run it in as a [docker container](deploy-docker.md).
-If you do not have sudo right to run a docker container, deploy Nextpie using [Conda](deploy-conda.md) or [Python virtual environment](deploy-python.md).
+> ⚠️ NOTE: before running the pipeline make sure that Nextpie is running under `http://localhost:5000`.
+For simplicity you can run it in a [docker container](deploy-docker.md).
+If you do not have sudo right to run a docker container, deploy Nextpie using a [Conda](deploy-conda.md) or [Python virtual environment](deploy-python.md).

-> NOTE: If you are [running Nextpie on a non-default port](non-default-port.md),  please remember to update `port` in nf-nextpie plugin's config file `$HOME/.nextflow/plugins/nf-nextpie-0.0.1/classes/nextflow/nextpie/config.json`.
+> ⚠️ NOTE: If you are [running Nextpie on a non-default port](non-default-port.md),  please remember to update `port` in nf-nextpie plugin's config file `$HOME/.nextflow/plugins/nf-nextpie-0.0.1/classes/nextflow/nextpie/config.json`.

-> NOTE: Make sure that you have correct version of Java (openjdk in Linux) installed for Nextlow.
+> ⚠️ NOTE: Make sure that you have correct version of Java (openjdk in Linux) installed for Nextlow.

-> NOTE: Make sure that `trace.enabled=true` is set in your Nextlow workflow's nextflow.config file.
+> ⚠️ Ensure that `trace.enabled=true` is set in your Nextlow workflow’s `nextflow.config` file.

 ```bash
 ## limit heap size for nextflow